medic/cht-docs/content/en/apps/guides/data/csv-to-docs.md

 linkTitle: "CSV to Docs"
 weight:
 description: >
-  Seeding data with medic-conf
+  Seeding data with cht-conf
 relatedContent: >
   apps/guides/forms/additional-docs
   apps/reference/forms/contact
 ---

-## Seeding data with medic-conf
+## Seeding data with cht-conf

-Users, contacts, and report data can be specified in comma-separated value (CSV) files, then converted to JavaScript Object Notation (JSON) files and uploaded into your instance using [medic-conf](https://github.com/medic/medic-conf).
+Users, contacts, and report data can be specified in comma-separated value (CSV) files, then converted to JavaScript Object Notation (JSON) files and uploaded into your instance using [cht-conf](https://github.com/medic/cht-conf).
 This documentation will cover the CSV notation used, fetching CSV files from Google Sheets, converting the CSV files into JSON docs, and then uploading the data from the JSON files to your instance.

 ### Converting CSVs

-Running `medic-conf` with the `csv-to-docs` action converts CSV files from the `csv` folder into JSON docs to be uploaded to your instance.
+Running `cht-conf` with the `csv-to-docs` action converts CSV files from the `csv` folder into JSON docs to be uploaded to your instance.
 The JSON files are stored in the `json_docs` folder.
 Instructions for creating the CSV files are in sections below.

 ### Uploading CSVs

-Running `medic-conf` with the `upload-docs` action will upload the JSON docs that were generated from the CSV files to your instance.
-For example, running `medic-conf --local upload-docs` will upload the converted docs into your local instance.
+Running `cht-conf` with the `upload-docs` action will upload the JSON docs that were generated from the CSV files to your instance.
+For example, running `cht --local upload-docs` will upload the converted docs into your local instance.
 The target location `--local` can be replaced with an instance or URL.
-See [medic-conf](https://github.com/medic/medic-conf) for detailed instructions.
+See [cht-conf](https://github.com/medic/cht-conf) for detailed instructions.

 ### Creating CSV files for Contacts, Reports